tenstorrent/tt-buda/README.md

 ## Env setup

-Set `LD_LIBRARY_PATH` to the location of `third_party/budabackend/build/lib` - preferrably the absolute path to allow scripts to find them from anywhere.
+Set `LD_LIBRARY_PATH` to the location of `third_party/budabackend/build/lib` - preferably the absolute path to allow scripts to find them from anywhere.

 ## Silicon